kenwdelong/stability-utils/README.md

 	</dependency>

 ## Releases
+### HEAD
+- update dependencies to be congruent to Spring Boot 2.0.1

 ### 1.6.1 (April 19, 2018)
 - format the numbers on the monitor web page a little nicer to make for easier comparisons